How to Apply

 Typical Entry Requirements

-You will normally have at least an upper second class undergraduate UK honours degree (or international equivalent) in architecture and ARB/RIBA Part 1.
+You will normally have at least an upper second-class undergraduate UK honours degree (or international equivalent) in architecture from a RIBA School.
 Admission will normally be dependent on a successful application and possibly an interview.

-You will also need to have completed at least six months work in an architectural practice or a related design field.
+You will also need to have completed at least six months work in an architectural practice or a related built environment design field.

 ARB Prescription